mrspeaker/basicinstinct/README.md

 * git messages could be clues
 * thinkin' *Sneakers*, but with 85% less Robert Redford and 50% more *Hackers* (but like, legit).
+* make things proc gen? and scriptable with ItsBasic